 - Three dots: High-temperature setting (linen or cotton)

 If the care label has a small circle the manufacture is stating you must dry clean this item.
 Unless you are an expert at clothing care, always believe the dry clean only symbol.
-If the garment is not expensive and you're willing to take a chance, these guidelines will help you determine whether to dry clean or wash.
+If the garment is not expensive and you're willing to take a chance, follow common guidelines to determine whether to dry clean or wash a garment.